addr2data/aws-certification-prep/README.rst

 Exams I have decided to prepare for:
 ------------------------------------
+I have decided to pursue the following exams.

 -  AWS Certified Solutions Architect – Associate
 -  AWS Certified Advanced Networking – Specialty
 -  AWS Certified Solutions Architect - Professional